OriHoch/ckan-cloud-operator/docs/JENKINS.md

 * ckan-cloud-operator kubeconfig file

-## Deploy Jenkins JNLP
+## Deploy a Jenkins JNLP Node

-Deploy a JNLP deployment on the Kubernetes cluster:
+This method can be used to add additional nodes as well, just increment the number suffix

+Manage Jenkins > Manage Nodes > New Node:

+* name: `jenkins-jnlp-node-1`
+* Remote root directory: `/home/jenkins/agent`
+* Number of executors: `1` It's recommended to keep this at `1` and add more nodes if you need more scale
+* Use as much as possible (this will be the default node for all Jenkins jobs)
+* Launch agent by connecting it to the master

+Manage Jenkins > Manage Nodes > jenkins-jnlp-node-1

-* image: use the image from Dockerfile.jenkins-jnlp
+* Copy the secret token from the commands displayed on the page

-* env:
-  * CKAN_CLOUD_USER_NAME: name of a ckan-cloud-operator user which the jenkins server will assume
-  * HOME: /home/jenkins/agent
-* envFrom:
-  * secret containing:
+In Rancher: Create a secret named `jenkins-jnlp-node-1` in namespace `default`:

-    * JENKINS_AGENT_NAME: agent name, configured when adding a jnlp node
+* JENKINS_AGENT_NAME: `jenkins-jnlp-node-1`
-    * JENKINS_SECRET: agent secret token, can get it after adding a jnlp node
+* JENKINS_SECRET: The secret token copied from the Jenkins node
-    * JENKINS_URL: public web endpoint for your jenkins server
+* JENKINS_URL: `http://JENKINS_JNLP_IP:JENKINS_JNLP_NODE_PORT` (Internal IP for the master Jenkins instance which serves port 80 for the web endpoint and port 50000 for the JNLP endpoint)

+In Rancher: Deploy the JNLP node:

+* Name: `jenkins-jnlp-node-1`
+* image: `uumpa/ckan-cloud-operator-jenkins-jnlp:bd9db3753d168284330646e0259002ac93293eaa`
+* envFrom: secret `jenkins-jnlp-node-1`
-* volumes:
+* volumes: Add from secret:
-  * /etc/ckan-cloud/.kubeconfig: mount from a secret
+  * Should have a secret containing the ckan-cloud-operator kubeconfig file
+  * The secret should be mounted in container at `/etc/ckan-cloud/.kube-config`
+  * File mode should be set to `444`

 ## Using Jenkins